q3769/conseq4j/README.md

     ...
 ```

 - That is all well and good, but processing all messages in sequential order globally is a bit slow, isn't it?
-It's overly conservative, to say the least, especially when working with multiprocessing systems.
+It's overly conservative, to say the least, especially for multiprocessing systems.

 To speed up the process, you really want to do Setup 2 if you can - just "shot-gun" a bunch of concurrent threads - except sometimes you can't, not when the order of message consumption matters: